You Still Have Options: What To Do If You're Found Guilty

 - If you are found guilty, you can always ask the judge for a fine or point count reduction or traffic school

-We can properly prepare and file a Request for New Trial (Trial De Novo) with the court on your behalf for a nominal fee of $49.
+We can provide you with the Request for New Trial (Trial De Novo) package with everything you need to file with the court for a nominal fee of $49.

-If you would like to exercise this option, you need to do so within 20 days of the date you were found guilty on your Trial by Written Declaration.
+If you would like to exercise this option, you need to file your request for new trial (form TR-220) with the court within 20 days of the date you were found guilty on your Trial by Written Declaration.
 Once the court has processed your Trial De Novo request, you will receive a notice from the court in the mail in approximately 30-45 days notifying you of the date, time, and location you will need to appear for the New Trial.

 Request a 3 Month Extension

 Based on feedback from our clients, the chances of the ticket being dismissed due to the officer not appearing in court are increased when the court date is pushed back at least 3 months!

 Contact us if you would like to request the court to grant you a 3 month extension on the court date.
 We will provide you a letter template to do this.
 You should mail this letter requesting the extension via certified mail to ensure the court receives it.
 Depending on your courthouse, you may be required to request an extension in person.